 Refinancing your mortgage can reduce interest rates, monthly payments, and open up the opportunity to utilize your home’s equity.
 These can all provide significant savings over time, and if you play your cards right, you can even reduce your overall pay off time and switch to a lower fixed-rate loan.
 When is the last time you mortgage refinance rates?
 Rates are always changing, this is one area that can literally save you 10’s of thousands of dollars if you’re able to lower your rate enough.

-Similarly to your initial home loan, you’ll need to requalify and meet your new lender’s requirements.
+Similar to your initial home loan, you’ll need to requalify and meet your new lender’s requirements.
 After you file your application, you’ll go through the underwriting process and head to closing, just like when you bought your home.

 9 – Start Up a Coin Collection

 Though it might sound silly, starting a piggy bank really works.
 Set up a jar in your house, and every day when you come home, empty all your change into the collection.
 Over a few months, you’ll be shocked as the coins and small bills add up.

 To make things a bit more fun, you can set up a specific “fund” for your change to go towards, whether that’s vacation, a fancy dinner, or some new clothes.
 Making a challenge for your housemates/family members is another great way to speed up the collection.